OpenModelDB/open-model-database/docs/contributing/models.md

 # Models

+## What is a model on OpenModelDB?

+> _This section assumes that you know what AI models are.
+If not, see the [FAQ](../faq.md)._

+On OpenModelDB, a model represents a single checkpoint + optional conversions of it (e.g. NCNN conversions, FP16 variants, or ONNX op-set variants).
+Each model has its own model page on the website, where its information, download links, and example images are displayed.

+A model **does not include** architecture/scale/size/iteration variants.
+E.g. a 2x and a 4x model trained from the same dataset are still 2 different models.
+Same for Compact, UltraCompact, SuperUltraCompact, etc. variants.
+They are all different models.

 ## Adding models online

 > _This section assumes that you already have a GitHub account and that you are logged in._